Proof-of-Use: Mitigating Tool-Call Hacking in Deep Research Agents: Experiments

-In our context, the PoU agent operates in a multi-source environment where routing becomes an additional latent variable in the decision space.
-Compared with traditional deep-research agents, this introduces a new layer of complexity: each reasoning step must now decide not only \emph{what} to retrieve but also \emph{where} to retrieve from.
-Such an expanded action space grows exponentially with the number of information sources, leading to inefficient exploration when the routing policy is not explicitly optimized—precisely the phenomenon we aim to address through structured reasoning and contract-based training under the PoU framework.
-By explicitly encoding citation validity and reasoning consistency in every decision step, PoU regularizes the search process and prevents the agent from diverging in the enlarged action space.
-This design enables the agent to leverage multi-source evidence effectively without suffering from the instability and inefficiency commonly observed in naive routing-based systems, ultimately yielding \textbf{superior performance and generalization ability in multi-source environments}.
+In our setting, the PoU agent operates in a multi-source environment where routing becomes an additional latent decision variable.
+Compared with traditional deep-research agents, this introduces a new layer of complexity: at each reasoning step, the agent must decide not only \emph{what} to retrieve but also \emph{where} to retrieve from.
+As the number of information sources grows, this expanded action space leads to inefficient exploration unless the routing policy is explicitly constrained.
+PoU addresses this challenge through structured reasoning and protocol-based training: by explicitly enforcing citation validity and reasoning consistency at every step, PoU regularizes the search process and prevents divergence in the enlarged action space.
+As a result, PoU can effectively leverage multi-source evidence without the instability and inefficiency characteristic of naive routing-based systems, yielding \textbf{superior performance and generalization in multi-source environments}.